-Kyle Anderson is a Research Chemist and Project Leader for H/D exchange mass spectrometry (HDX-MS) for biopharmaceutical analysis at NIST and also has an appointment as a Research Scientist at the University of Maryland Institute for Bioscience and Biotechnology Research (IBBR).
-In addition to using hydrogen/deuterium exchange mass spectrometry (HDX-MS) to characterize the structural dynamics of biopharmaceuticals, he is active in developing and promoting adoption of state-of-the-art methods for HDX-MS to ensure quality and accelerate development of biotherapeutics and biosimilars.
+Kyle W. Anderson is the Project Leader for H/D exchange mass spectrometry (HDX-MS) for biopharmaceutical analysis at NIST.
+He is also an Associate Research Professor at the Institute for Bioscience and Biotechnology Research (IBBR), a joint institute of the University of Maryland and NIST.
+In addition to using hydrogen/deuterium exchange mass spectrometry (HDX-MS) to characterize the structural dynamics of biopharmaceuticals, he is active in developing and promoting adoption of state-of-the-art methods, instrumentation, and software for HDX-MS to ensure quality and accelerate development of biotherapeutics and biosimilars.

 Research Objectives: